2018 Kansas State Wildcats football team: Big 12 media poll

-The Big 12 media poll was released on July 12, 2018 with the Wildcats predicted to finish in sixth place.
+The Big 12 media poll was released on July 12, 2018, with the Wildcats predicted to finish in sixth place.

 Recruiting

 The following is a list of the recruits that are on the 2018 roster.

 Schedule

-The Wildcats will host three non-conference opponents, South Dakota from the Missouri Valley Football Conference, Mississippi State from the Southeastern Conference, and UTSA from Conference USA.
+The Wildcats hosted three non-conference opponents; South Dakota from the Missouri Valley Football Conference, Mississippi State from the Southeastern Conference, and UTSA from Conference USA.